Where is this walk?

 The Walk

 Sedbergh (the town of the Howgills) calls itself the Book Town with good reason.
 The most fabulous range of second hand book shops exist and it is definitely worth a browse in one or two of them.
 The walk itself contrasts the wonderfully straightforward walking along the high plateau with a return on an excellent lower fell side path above the River Rawthey.
 Between these two distinct phases to the walk is the dramatic waterfall at Cautley Spout, reputedly the highest waterfall in Britain.
-Whether it is the highest it is certainly dramatic and adds considerably to the walk.
-I certainly feel I now know and appreciate the appeal of this unspoilt part of the country.
+Whether it really is the highest it is certainly dramatic and adds considerably to the walk (albeit a steep descent).

 The Calf and Calders are 2 of the Dales 30 Mountains